wouterpeere/GHEtool/README.md

 * Thermal conductivity of the soil: 1 - 4 in increments of 0.5W/mk
 * Spacings (equal): 3 - 9m in increments of 1m

-Here a burial depth (D) of 4.0m is assumed even as a borehole radius of 7.5cm.
+Here a burial depth (D) of 4.0m is assumed even as a borehole radius of 7.5cm for all the precalculated data.

 It is possible to calculate your own dataset to your specific project based on the *pygfunction* tool and use this one in the code.